Índice

 - Outdoor and Underground Installations: Schedule 80 conduit is preferred for outdoor and underground applications where the conduit may be exposed to UV radiation, moisture, soil pressure, or potential damage from excavation activities.
 It offers enhanced durability and resistance to external forces.

-- Hazardous Locations: Areas classified as hazardous, such as oil refineries, petrochemical plants, or facilities with flammable gases or dust, require the added strength and durability of Schedule 80 conduit to ensure the safety of electrical systems.
+- Locais perigosos: Areas classified as hazardous, such as oil refineries, petrochemical plants, or facilities with flammable gases or dust, require the added strength and durability of Schedule 80 conduit to ensure the safety of electrical systems.

 - Mechanical Rooms and Equipment: Schedule 80 conduit is suitable for housing electrical wiring in areas with heavy mechanical equipment, such as generators, pumps, or industrial machinery, where vibrations and mechanical stress are present.